 September 15 – October 14, 2017

 Curated by: Jackie Hoysted

-Artists: Larry Cook, Heloisa Esceduro, Erin Devine, John Guinan, Jackie Hoysted, Ann Lewis, Tsedaye Makonnen, Carolina Mayorga, Akemi Maegawa, Anna Tsouhlarakis and Helen Zughai
+Artists: Holly Bass, Hoesy Corona, Heloisa Escudero, Erin Devine, John Brendan Guinan, Jackie Hoysted, Ann Lewis, Tsedaye Makonnen, Akemi Maegawa, Carolina Mayorga, Sheldon Scott, René Treviño, Anna Tsouhlarakis and Helen Zughaib

 Venue: NYU Washington DC, 1307 L St NW, Washington, DC 20005

-Tuesday, October 10 - 6:30-8:30pm, Culture Mix: What is Home, A conversation among a diverse group of DC residents about 'Home' - leaving, returning, becoming and settling.
-The conversation will be highlighted and illustrated by live poetry readings and live music from DC's diverse artistic community.
+Tuesday, October 10, 6:30-8:30 pm, Culture Mix: What is Home, A conversation among a diverse group of Washingtonians about 'Home' - leaving, returning, becoming and settling.
+The conversation will be highlighted and illustrated by poetry readings and live music.

 All events are free to the public.